Kanegraffiti/LessonPlans/Basic Technology/Week3_Basic_Technology_Lesson_Plan_JSS1-3.md

 - Walk on the **sidewalk** or the **left side facing traffic** if there is no sidewalk.
 - Use **zebra crossings**, **pedestrian bridges**, and **traffic lights** correctly.
 - Stay **alert**, avoid distractions, and wear **reflective materials** at night.
+- Practise the **stop, look, listen, think** routine every time you cross to build safe habits.
+- Share safety tips with younger siblings or neighbours so everyone in your community walks more safely.

 ### Assignment